 Grants Training and Management Resources - Online Grants Training Courses

-This guide provides quick-reference information and templates for specific sections required in most DoE proposals (refer to the RFP for special requirements).
-Content is based on the US Department of Education (ED) website.
+This guide provides quick-reference information and templates for specific sections required in most ED proposals (refer to the RFP for special requirements).
+Content is based on the U.S. Department of Education website.

 Please note, the most user friendly way to complete an ED application is to download the application package (an interactive .pdf with forms and places to upload application documents) from Grants.gov or www.ed.gov to ensure all required forms are present.

 The OR Research Development Team can provide support with proposal coordination, templates, samples, supplemental documents, reviews, and more.
 Visit our website for more information.